 4 Tips for Maintaining Healthy Kidneys

-Proper care is important for kidney patients (Image: pixabay / CC0 1.0)
+Proper care is important for kidney patients.

 Maintaining healthy kidneys is important for keeping the body healthy.
 (Image: mohamed_hassan via Pixabay)

 According to traditional Chinese medicine, the kidneys are the foundation of life.
-Maintaining healthy kidneys is important for keeping the body healthy.
+Maintaining healthy kidneys is essential for keeping the body healthy.
 When a kidney develops a lesion, it is impossible to discharge the nitrogen-containing waste generated by protein metabolism, causing excessive nitrogen-containing waste to accumulate in the blood.

 Symptoms of kidney disease